 [Identify the application/patent]

 Mr. or Ms. applicant/patentee or patent agent

 1. What is a patent?

-2. Why obtain a patent?
+2. Why get a patent?

-Without a patent, you will only be able to protect your invention as a trade secret.
-Your secret will be out the moment you publish or begin to sell your invention, and anyone will be able to exploit your invention.
+Without a patent, you will be able to protect your invention only as a trade secret.
+Your secret will be out the moment you publish or begin to sell your invention and anyone will be able to exploit your invention.

 Even if you can maintain your secret, if someone else independently makes the invention, that person may be able to obtain a patent and prevent you from exploiting the invention.